biochoi/biochoi.github.io/_pages/about.md

 ---
 layout: about
-title: Biomolecular Engineering Laboratory at Chungnam National University
+title: BiomolE Lab at CNU
 permalink: /
 subtitle: